bitcompat/.github/profile/README.md

 Bitnami is a registered trademark of VMware, Inc.
 This project is NOT related to or endorsed by Bitnami or its affiliates.

-The packaged softwares retain their own licenses, which are present inside the package itself.
+The packaged software retain their own licenses, which are present inside the package itself.